 What makes you realise that you are more human than other creatures that do not have the faculty of understanding?

 George Bernard Shaw, the master playwright, and orator had advised:

 "If you’re going to tell people the truth, you’d better make them laugh.
 Otherwise, they’ll kill you."

-This is true-if the connotations of the word ‘Kill’ are taken positively otherwise.
+This is true - if only the connotations of the word ‘Kill’ are taken positively otherwise.
 Now think- How many of can take the things Otherwise and to the Right Perspective?
 We believe we all do!
-Do we fail in communicating serious matters which are less of news and more of advice or assertions?
+Do we fail in communicating serious matters which are less news and more of advice or assertions?
 We fail at the very junction where G.B.
 Shaw stands with his placard of recommendations to Communicators:

 “Use Humour, for your sake and for the presence of all.”

 We seldom deny the fact that people who can earn more from us are those who make us happy.
 To be precise- who are entertaining; who make us laugh- I prefer to listen to the one Who Doesn't bring Boredom!

 I am reminded of Late Jaspal Bhatti (An Artist is known for pure humour) when I see people yawning in the meetings which are organised ‘just for the sake of records’ and focus more on refreshments than on agenda.
 I also want you to recollect your memories of the Common Man Cartoons of R.K.
 Laxman.